 Introduction

-The AI Capability Framework defines structured expectations for responsible human–AI practice.
+The AI Capability Framework defines structured expectations for responsible human–AI capability.

 AI Capability Briefs